 The many ancient mystics and modern day gurus will teach you to be in the present and not dwell in the past or look to the future.
-Even modern day psychologists are realizing that bringing their patients back to look at past traumas only serves to re-traumatize and not necessarily heal them.
-But I say, in order to learn and grow into the beings we are here to become, that looking at the past events is necessary in order to dissect the stories that become engrained in our psyche.
-The trick is to look from different eyes.
+Even modern day psychologists realize that bringing their patients back to look at past traumas only serves to re-traumatize and not necessarily heal them.
+The past has the power to heal your heart.

 My body was telling a different story.
-Like I had been sucker punched in the stomach, my whole being ached with the effects of heartbreak.
+Like I had been sucker punched in the stomach, my whole body ached with the effects of heartbreak.
 I cried myself to sleep, feeling even more alone than ever.

 Now, when I look at that story from the Big Sister point of view, I can give objective advice.
-Here’s what I would say to my little sister with the new born baby and insensitive narcissist husband.
-First, I would support her in any way I could and tell her to start thinking about her needs first.
+Here’s what I would say to my little sister with the newborn baby and insensitive narcissist husband.
+First, I would support her any way I could and tell her to start thinking about her needs first.
 I would encourage her to ramp up her self-care.
 Go for a massage, get a baby sitter, have someone come in to cook for her and take the baby off her hands for a few hours of rest each day.
 Then I would encourage her to rethink what she wants in her partner.